MobeenAftab/mern-event-manager-app/backend/README.md

 15. Create user model, interface, routes and controller.
     15.1 Created the user model and interface.
 Will need to refactor the model later for strongly typed nested document models, read more [here](https://mongoosejs.com/docs/typescript/subdocuments.html).
 Read [this](https://mongoosejs.com/docs/typescript/schemas.html#arrays) when defining a interface or schema for an array file of a sub document type.
     15.2 Read further into `HydratedDocument` in mongoose.
 Might need to change the return types of documents from MongoDB for TS to infer Mongoose specific features.
+    15.3 Installed `bcrypt` to secure sensitive data encryption.
+    15.4 Research how to handle promise rejection within express middleware without breaking app flow.
+    15.5 How to write asynchronous routes and controllers in express.
+    15.6 How can the system handle updating a password?
+Updating a password or resetting one should use the existing update user route and refer the business logic to the client or a middleware to detect password change.
+Should research this further for best practice on managing user credentials in a DB and object.

 ## Testing Strategy